LeHuman/CS528/HW1/README.md

 If a `User` / q*-block is not satisfied, it can increase the generatively of the attribute that would cause the least distortion and then attempt to match again.

-This process loops until every `User` / q*-block is satisfied or if a continuous loop of just generalizing values occur.
+This process loops until every `User` / q*-block is satisfied or if users are no longer matching.